Fairview System Credentialing Office

 - Fairview Physician Associates (FPA)

-- University of Minnesota Medical Center, Fairview (Minneapolis, Minn.) - including Fairview Maple Grove Medical Center and Fairview Maple Grove Ambulatory Surgery Center
+- University of Minnesota Medical Center, Fairview (Minneapolis, MN.) - including Fairview Maple Grove Medical Center

-- University of Minnesota Medical Center, Fairview - Specialty Clinics* (Minneapolis, Minn.)
+- University of Minnesota Medical Center, Fairview - Specialty Clinics* (Minneapolis, MN)

 *Staffed by University of Minnesota Physicians